Dmitry Petrov (anarchist)

-Dmitry Dmitrievich Petrov (Дмитрий Дмитриевич Петров; 1989–2023), also known by his nom de guerre Ilya Leshiy (Ілля Лєший) and under other pseudonyms, was a Russian anarchist activist, ethnographer and historian.
+Dmitry Dmitrievich Petrov (Дмитрий Дмитриевич Петров; 9 September 1989 – 19 April 2023), also known by his nom de guerre Ilya Leshiy (Ілля Лєший) and under other pseudonyms, was a Russian anarchist activist, ethnographer and historian.
 Following the Russian invasion of Ukraine, he volunteered for the Armed Forces of Ukraine, and was killed in the battle of Bakhmut.

 Biography

 Activism in Russia

 Dmitry Petrov joined the Russian anarchist movement in 2004, when he was still a teenager.
-In the 2000s, he was known among Russian anarchists under the pseudonym "Ecologist" for his environmental activism.
+In the 2000s, he was known among Russian anarchists by the pseudonym "Ecologist" for his environmental activism.
 He was involved in organising protests against the construction of waste incineration plants, the defence of the Bitsevsky Park and the Khimki Forest, etc. In addition to environmental protection activities, he also participated in street fights against Russian neo-Nazis, the activities of the anarchist trade union Interprofessional Union of Workers, social protests (in particular, against the eviction of dormitory residents), independent book publishing and cultural and educational events.

+He was expelled from KRAS-AIT in September 2008 after a referendum of the Moscow organization.
+He subsequently became a founding member of Interprofessional Union of Workers (MPST).

-Since 2009, he has been a participant in the guerrilla struggle against the Russian regime, co-founding the Black Blog, whose team participated in and covered radical anarchist actions, such as the arson of construction equipment in places of illegal construction, police cars and stations, military registration and enlistment offices, and United Russia offices.
+From 2009, he was a participant in the guerrilla struggle against the Russian regime, co-founding the Black Blog, whose team participated in and covered radical anarchist actions, such as the arson of construction equipment in places of illegal construction, police cars and stations, military registration and enlistment offices, and United Russia offices.
 Dmitriy Petrov himself was directly involved in the arson of the State Tax Service and other direct actions.

 He took part in the Snow Revolution in Russia (2011–2013), the Revolution of Dignity in Ukraine (2013–2014) and the Slipper Revolution in Belarus (2020).
 To take part in the Belarusian protests, he illegally crossed the Ukrainian-Belarusian border, as he faced extradition to Russia in Belarus.